indrimuska/angular-moment-picker/README.md

-start-view | `"year"` | Initial view when the picker is open. min-date | | Two-way bindable property representing the minimum selectable date in the same format of the value. max-date | | Two-way bindable property representing the maximum selectable date in the same format of the value.
+start-view | `"year"` | Initial view when the picker is open. min-date | | Two-way bindable property representing the minimum selectable date in the same format of the value. max-date | | Two-way bindable property representing the maximum selectable date in the same format of the value. disable | | Disables the picker if truly.

 ## Events